Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 When a general holiday falls during a vacation

 If qualified for the general holiday, the employee can take off either the first scheduled working day after their vacation; or, in agreement with the employer, they can take another day that would otherwise have been a work day, before their next annual vacation.

-Vacation pay is based on an employee’s wages paid for work (not other earnings) at the time the vacation is taken.
+Vacation pay is based on an employee’s wages paid for work.

 For the purpose of calculating vacation pay, the definition of wages doesn’t include: